 There are different methods used to catch fish from the water.
 These methods include:

 There are different forms of net used for fishing.
-These are:

 (i) The cast or throw nets